stoffeek/TestCSharpApi/README.md

 Currently we have three users, one with admin rights, and all users have password "12345678".
 We recommend SQLiteStudio as a DB editor!

-### The Rest & RestExtras classes handle dynamic routing to all tables and views in the DB!
+### Rest routes are dynamic - there will automatically be REST routes for all tables and views in the database!
 If you add a table or view in the DB, corresponding routes will be created automatically.

 **I say this once more:** YOU NORMALLY DON'T ADD ANY CODE IN ORDER TO CREATE NEW ROUTES.
 YOU ADD TABLES AND VIEWS IN THE DB!